mulder21c/adg/pages/examples/forms/good-example/README.md

 As already pointed out, in our example, we have one separated `<label>` for each form control and associate those pairs using the `for` attribute.

 But HTML also the `<label>` to surround the form control, removing the need for a `for` attribute.
-But this approach can lead to problems in some situations, so we do not recommend to do it (if you are really curious and want to learn more about this, skip ahead and read [Placing non-interactive content between form controls](/examples/forms/non-interactive-content)).
+But this approach can lead to problems in some situations, so we do not recommend to do it (정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Placing non-interactive content between form controls](/examples/forms/non-interactive-content)).

 ## Conclusion